Is this course right for me?

 PrerequisitesCancellation Policy If you are unable to attend a course please cancel your place as soon as possible, with at least 3 working days notice via the online booking system http://bookings.strath.ac.uk/mybookings.asp.
 Full details of booking conditions can be found at the link below.

-Useful LinksFind out about the opportunities available to you as an early career researcher:
+Useful LinksFind out about the opportunities available to you as a postgraduate researcher:

 PG Certificate in Researcher Professional Development